plummer/astro-forms/README.md

 ## What is Astro Forms?

 Astro Forms is a framework that provides the structure to build your own highly custom and reusable forms for a project.
 In this way it's different to other frameworks - it's specifically _not_ a drop in set of subclassable elements or abstraction around UIKit.
 Instead, it's a set of protocols and a minimum of abstract classes you compose to build _your_ forms.
+This is an opinionated way of doing things, however you'll have far less code (less 🐛s) and far more flexibility for anything but trivial stock-standard looking forms.

 ### Talk straight - what is a `Form`?